adeira/universe/src/apps/docs/docs/oss/npm-releasing.md

 ---
-id: releasing
+id: npm-releasing
-title: Releasing of new versions
+title: Releasing of NPM packages
-sidebar_label: Releasing
+sidebar_label: NPM Releasing
 ---

 Our NPM packages are being released automatically on NPM when you increase a version in `package.json` file and this version is not in NPM yet (applies only to packages with `private:false` visibility).
 We use [`@kiwicom/npm-publisher`](https://www.npmjs.com/package/@kiwicom/npm-publisher) behind the scenes.